run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_training_submit.md

       --image-pull-policy string                       Set image pull policy.
 One of: Always, IfNotPresent, Never.
 Defaults to Always (default "Always")
-      --label stringArray                              Set of labels to populate into the container running the workspace --large-shm                                      Request large /dev/shm device to mount --mig-profile string                             [Deprecated] MIG profile to allocate for the job (1g.5gb, 2g.10gb, 3g.20gb, 4g.20gb, 7g.40gb)
-      --name-prefix string                             Set defined prefix for the workload name and add index as a suffix --new-pvc stringArray                            Mount a persistent volume, create it if it does not exist.
+      --label stringArray                              Set of labels to populate into the container running the workspace --large-shm                                      Request large /dev/shm device to mount --name-prefix string                             Set defined prefix for the workload name and add index as a suffix --new-pvc stringArray                            Mount a persistent volume, create it if it does not exist.
 Use the format: claimname=CLAIM_NAME,storageclass=STORAGE_CLASS,size=SIZE,path=PATH,accessmode-rwo,accessmode-rom,accessmode-rwm,ro,ephemeral
       --nfs stringArray                                NFS storage details.
 Use the format: path=PATH,server=SERVER,mountpath=MOUNT_PATH,readwrite
-      --node-pools stringArray                         List of node pools to use for scheduling the job, ordered by priority --node-type string                               Enforce node type affinity by setting a node-type label --parallelism int32                              Number of pods to run in parallel at any given time.
-Used with HPO --pod-running-timeout duration                   Pod check for running state timeout.
+      --node-pools stringArray                         List of node pools to use for scheduling the job, ordered by priority --node-type string                               Enforce node type affinity by setting a node-type label --parallelism int32                              Specifies the maximum number of pods that should run in parallel at any given time
+      --pod-running-timeout duration                   Pod check for running state timeout.
       --port stringArray                               Expose ports from the job container.
 Use the format: service-type=NodePort,container=80,external=8080
       --preferred-pod-topology-key string              If possible, all pods of this job will be scheduled onto nodes that have a label with this key and identical values